Skip to content Skip to main navigation Report an accessibility issue

 As an ongoing approach to identify and promote experiential learning opportunities for our students, and as an additional way to better support our faculty who teach these courses, the University of Tennessee developed a course designation system for academic courses that include service-learning (S), undergraduate research (R), and internships (N).
 Teaching & Learning Innovation houses the S-Designation.
 The process was developed by the former Service-Learning Steering Committee in 2012, and approved for implementation by the Undergraduate Council and Faculty Senate in Fall 2016.

-Proposals must be submitted by October 15, 2022 for consideration of inclusion in the 2022-23 catalogue.
+Proposals should be submitted and approved at the college level by October 15 to be reviewed in the fall semester.
 Upon submission, S-designation applications will be reviewed by the Service-Learning Subcommittee (learn more in the tab below), and successful applications routed to the Curriculum Committee of the Undergraduate Council.

 1. S-Designation Application: Should include both General Course Information and completed Demonstration of Standards.